-If you skip more than one gear while downshifting or downshift at too high an engine speed, you could damage the engine, transmission, or clutch.
+If you skip a gear while downshifting or downshift at too high an engine speed, you could damage the engine, transmission, or clutch.

-To maintain a safe speed and prolong brake life, shift down to 2nd or 1st when descending a steep grade.
+To maintain a safe speed and prolong brake life, shift down to SECOND or FIRST gear when descending a steep grade.